Cisco Umbrella

 Security SASE

-SASE Cisco takes the network, the connectivity, and security and converges them into a user service.
-SASE is an alternative to the traditional on-premises approach to protection.
+SASE Cisco converges the network, connectivity, and security into a user service.
+It is an alternative to the traditional on-premises approach to protection.
 And instead of having separate silos for network and security, SASE unifies networking and security services and delivers edge-to-edge protection.

 SASE is more of a journey to reach than an all-in-one box you can buy and turn on.
 We know SASE entails Zero Trust Network Access (ZTNA), SD-WAN, CASB, FWaaS, RBI, and SWG, to name a few.

 SASE Effectivity wants to consolidate adequate security and threat protection through a single vendor with a global presence and peering relationships.